alec-o-mago/I-Game-Robot/README.md

 My submission to the "I, Game &amp; Robot" hackathon by DeAuto.

 I'm participating in all 4 categories and my WIP submissions for each of them can be seen on each of the folders above.
-For now you can see the WIP for each category on the folders above.

 ## Game Design Planning